padpadpadpad/nlsLoop/README.md

                      AICc = 'Y',
                      na.action = na.omit,
                      lower = c(lnc = -10, E = 0, Eh = 0, Th = 0))
+#> Warning: R squared values for non-linear models should be used with
+#> caution.
+See references in ?quasi_rsq_nls for details.
 ```

 #### 3. Check output